Serena Williams, Novak Djokovic, out of quarantine, thankful to play in front of thousands of fans

 The sight encouraged viewers and players, who competed in front of a reported 4,000 fans, many not wearing masks.

 Top-ranked Novak Djokovic received treatment for a blister on his right hand and missed the start of his scheduled exhibition match against Jannik Sinner.
-He rotated in for fellow Serbian Filip Krajinović in the second set, later crediting his return to the cheering crowd.
+He rotated in for fellow Serb Filip Krajinovic in the second set, later crediting his return to the cheering crowd.

-“We learn over the years to play with the pain … But the emotion was so strong in me to come out on the court today seeing almost full stands, I had to play.”

-Djokovic’s appearance followed his withdrawal from the exhibition less than an hour before, citing his right-hand injury.
+Djokovic’s appearance followed his withdrawal from the exhibition less than an hour before, citing a right hand injury.
 It was the latest twist in a series of episodes involving him and other competitors.

-Djokovic, an eight-time Australian Open champion, had previously proposed then apologized for a list of “demands” to accommodate players in Melbourne, about 400 miles southeast from where Friday’s exhibition took place.
+Djokovic, an eight-time Australian Open champion, had previously proposed and then apologized for a list of “demands” to accommodate players in Melbourne, about 450 miles southeast from where Friday’s exhibition took place.

 Those proposals stemmed from some players’ complaints about hotel conditions after they arrived in Melbourne.
-Players and personnel were flown to Australia this month, although 72 players were funneled into a 14-day quarantine and confined to their hotel rooms because their flights included passengers who tested positive for the coronavirus.
+Players and personnel were flown to Australia this month, but 72 players were funneled into a 14-day quarantine and confined to their hotel rooms because their flights included passengers who tested positive for the coronavirus.

-Players were unable to leave their rooms for practice or meals ahead of the first Grand Slam of the year.
+Players were unable to leave their rooms for practice or meals ahead of the first Grand Slam tournament of the year.
 One player likened the experience to prison and later apologized; some have been accused of feeding uninvited guests; and others have found creative ways to cope.

-Djokovic, meanwhile, was quarantined in Adelaide under less restrictive conditions along with Williams, Osaka and the sport’s top stars.
-Their tournament was the only tuneup competition held in Adelaide.
+Djokovic was quarantined in Adelaide under less restrictive conditions along with Williams, Osaka and the sport’s top stars.
+Their event was the only tuneup competition held in Adelaide.
 The others, which begin next week, will be in Melbourne.

 The Australian Open’s restrictions, which allowed players who were not on affected flights to practice outside for five hours daily, come amid the country’s success in managing the pandemic.
 Australia has had fewer than 29,000 coronavirus cases (compared with roughly 26 million in the United States) and has an estimated 78 active cases in the country of 25 million.
 It has employed strict national and local government regulations, which include mandatory mask-wearing and extended lockdowns.
 The country also restricts travel from overseas.